BenjamenMeyer/tbdedup/README.rst

 `tbdedup` provides a planner capability that will search a path and symlink files into a path that can then be processed by the `dedup` functionality.
-This is useful for deduping multiple locations in a Thunderbird Profile that have folders that can be pattern matched while ignoring other folders.
+This is useful for deduping multiple locations in a Thunderbird Profile that have folders that can be pattern matched while ignoringG other folders.

 The planner will first build a listing of MBOX files.
 It will then create a timestamped folder